tmlbl/meanjsblog/README.md

 ## Build Project on Shippable

 Since our generated project already comes with a .travis.yml file and a simple test suite, we can build it on Shippable without modifying it.
-Log in to Shippable and click New Project on the sidebar.
+Log in to Shippable and click "New Project" on the sidebar.
 Enable the repository from your linked GitHub account.
 Then, click the project name on the sidebar and click "Run this project" to run the build.
 The build should pass.
 Hooray!

 ## Automatic Deployment to Heroku

 To have true continuous deployment, we want our project to automatically push to our PaaS provider when we trigger a successful build.
 Mean.js already includes the necessary Procfile and db config settings to deploy to Heroku.
 First, you must add your Shippable deploy key to your Heroku account.
 On Shippable.com, click on the settings tab at the top, then click the "Deployment key" tab.
 Copy the SSH key there onto your clipboard, and navigate to Heroku.
 Click your account image and select "Account" in the dropdown.
-Scroll down to "SSH Keys" and paste the key where it says "Add new SSH key...".
+Scroll down to "SSH Keys" and paste the key where it says "Add new SSH key..."

 Next, create the app on Heroku.
 On your dashboard, click "Create a new app" and give it a name.
-Next, click on the app in your dashboard and click "Get add-ons".
+Next, click on the app in your dashboard and click "Get add-ons."
 We're going to add a MongoHQ sandbox instance to the app, since the Mean.js config checks for the MongoLab environment variable.
 Click MongoHQ in the add-ons marketplace, and add it to your new app.

 Now, we can add the command that will deploy our application to Heroku.
 First, let's rename .travis.yml to shippable.yml, since that's what we're using.